-Finally, it can be seen how the circle is closed with 12 colors which are the primary, secondary and tertiary, that is, the other colours that are obtained by further mixing.
+Finally, it can be seen how the circle is closed with 12 colours which are the primary, secondary and tertiary, that is, the other colours that are obtained by further mixing.

 By visually ordering the primary and secondary colours, the Itten circle shows the relationships between these colours, that is, it shows the colours that are obtained from the combination of the primary colours.